-Students in the Stanford Graduate School of Education pursue Master of Arts degrees in the programs listed below.
+Students in the Stanford Graduate School of Education pursue Master's degrees in the programs listed below.
 These programs are commonly referred to with the abbreviations noted in parentheses.

-Coterminal students who have completed graduate course work at Stanford in previous quarters and received approval to count those units toward the MA in Education may be approved to take a reduced course load but may not drop below 8 units during Autumn, Winter and Spring quarters.
-While undergraduates are allowed to enroll in up to 20 units and coterminal students are allowed to enroll in up to 24 units by University standards, MA programs in the School of Education limit the number of units in which a student may enroll to no more than 18.
-Coterminal students who wish to enroll in less units than required by their programs or more than 18 units during a given quarter should submit a petition to the MA Programs Officer by the preliminary study list deadline.
+Coterminal students who have completed graduate coursework at Stanford in previous quarters and received approval to count those units toward the Master's degree in Education may be approved to take a reduced course load but may not drop below 8 units during Autumn, Winter and Spring quarters.
+While undergraduates are allowed to enroll in up to 20 units and coterminal students are allowed to enroll in up to 24 units by University standards, Master's programs in the Graduate School of Education limit the number of units in which a student may enroll to no more than 18.
+Coterminal students who wish to enroll in fewer units than required by their programs or more than 18 units during a given quarter should discuss their request with their Program Director and the Associate Director of Degree Programs by the preliminary study list deadline.
 Students in the coterminal graduate student group will be charged additional tuition for each unit above 18 units, if approved.

 Students are admitted to a specific program, but occasionally students may wish to change their program.
 Transfer into a new program is subject to the approval of the new program.
-Fulfillment of the new program's requirements may result in delay of degree completion beyond the typical three or four quarters.
+Fulfillment of the new program's requirements may result in delay of degree completion beyond the typical timeframe.

-Students who wish to change their program must submit a Program Transfer Application, available here or from the MA Programs Officer.
-Requests to transfer to a new MA program must be approved by the student's faculty advisor, both the current and new programs' Program Directors, and the Associate Dean of Student Affairs.
+Students who wish to change their program must submit a Program Transfer Application, available here or from the Associate Director of Degree Programs.
+Requests to transfer to a new Master's program must be approved by the student's faculty advisor, both the current and new programs' Program Directors, and the Associate Dean for Educational Affairs.

-Master's students will work with their Program Director throughout the year in addition to a faculty advisor who is assigned to each student before the program begins.
+Master's students will work with their Program Director throughout the year in addition to a faculty advisor who is assigned to each student.
 The Program Director and advisor assist the student in planning a program of study.
 Students are encouraged to have at least 2 advising appointments during the course of their program and many students meet with their advisors once every quarter.
 Students are encouraged to look to any member of the Graduate School of Education faculty for additional advising or mentorship, regardless of the official advisor assigned.
 Either the student or the faculty may request a change in assignment for any reason.
-To change advisors, students submit the Change of Advisor Form available here or from the MA Programs Officer.
+To change advisors, students submit the Change of Advisor Form available here or from the Associate Director of Degree Programs.
 The Program Director and the new advisor must both sign off on this form.
 Students typically select and initiate contact with a new advisor but in cases where this is not possible, the Program Director will assign a new advisor.
-The MA Programs Officer is available for questions regarding University academic policy and progress toward the degree.
+The Associate Director of Degree Programs is available for questions regarding University academic policy and progress toward the degree.

-The Master of Arts degree requires at least three quarters of full-time study.
+The Master's degree requires at least three quarters of full-time study.
 Students working toward advanced degrees at Stanford University must enroll for the three main quarters of each academic year (Autumn, Winter and Spring) from the time of matriculation until receipt of the degree.
 The ICE/IEAPA and LDT programs require an additional quarter of summer enrollment.
+EDS is a two-year program.
 Study at Stanford is on a full-time basis.
 The only exception to this requirement is for formally approved leaves of absence and for students admitted through the LDT Honors Co-op Program.